The Past Holds the Key to Success of the Church

 Career Opportunities for Master of Theology (Th.M.) – Church History (Non-Thesis) Graduates

 - Church Administrator

 Every application is reviewed on a case-by-case basis, and all applicants must submit the following documents and meet the minimum requirements for admission:

 - Admission application

 - Official Master of Divinity transcripts with a 3.0 GPA or higher

 - Self-certification form for students in the final term of their Master of Divinity degree

 - John W. Rawlings School of Divinity questionnaire

 - Pastoral recommender contact information

-- Current Liberty undergraduate students seeking preliminary acceptance into a postgraduate program must complete a graduation application through their ASIST account
+- Current Liberty undergraduate students seeking preliminary acceptance into a postgraduate program must complete a degree completion application through their ASIST account